Happiness is the ultimate desire for mankind.

 with this renewed mind and the lessons that this failed relationship taught me, when the time is right, I’ll be equipped to start a new relationship which honors God and denies my flesh.

-Reach out to other women who are in similar situations to guide them to spiritual freedom from sexual immorality.
+Reach out to other women who are in similar situations to guide them to spiritual freedom from spiritual strongholds.

 Now would be the perfect time for me to ask you to ask yourself one small question… Are you truly happy?